Seattle Learning Center FAQs

 Do you have an outdoor area?

-What is your child to staff ratio?
+What is your staff to child ratio?

 What is your curriculum?

 How long have you been open?
-How many children come in a day?

 Who are the teachers and what are their qualifications?